GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

 # Examples for Good Map Design

-🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧
+🚧This page on the training platform and the entire content is under ⚠️construction⚠️🚧

 In this chapter we will be discuss well designed maps and give examples on how to recreate the design elements in QGIS.
 A second part of this chapter will focus on common mistakes and good practices when designing maps.